ecaroth/chrome-extension-message-relay/README.md

 `msg_type` (string) name of the message you want to unbind or (array) of multiple message type strings.
 Note message types can be namespaced in the format 'msg_type.namespace', else if no namespace is supplied ALL messages of that type(s) will be unbound

+####.offAll( namespace )
+This function allows you to unbind msg type listeners from the relay, either to unbind ALL listeners, or all of a specific namespace

+`namespace` (string, optional) the namespace for which you want to unbind listeners

 ####.levels
 This is simply an exposed object that allows you to explicitly reference a context level and contains the following keys you can use when leveraging the `.send()` function above: